 #2.
 "Young and Beautiful" Lana Del Rey

-This song came into popularity with the 2013 remake of The Great Gatsby movie.
-It is hauntingly beautiful and pulls at a question that is worth asking, whether the person who loves you now will still be there in old age.
-This song has melancholy written all over it and hearing it will help you attain a thoroughly satisfying sad mood.
+This song came into popularity with the 2013 movie remake of The Great Gatsby.
+It is hauntingly beautiful, and it pulls at a question that is worth asking, whether the person who loves you now will still be there in old age.
+This song has melancholy written all over it, and hearing it will help you attain a thoroughly satisfying sad mood.

 #3.
 "The Call" Regina Spektor